-Rifampicin

-Co-administration of etoricoxib with rifampicin, a potent inducer of CYP enzymes, produced a 65% decrease in etoricoxib plasma concentrations.
+Rifampicin: Co-administration of etoricoxib with rifampicin, a potent inducer of CYP enzymes, produced a 65% decrease in etoricoxib plasma concentrations.
 This interaction may result in recurrence of symptoms when etoricoxib is co-administered with rifampicin.
-While this information may suggest an increase in dose, doses of etoricoxib greater than those listed for each indication have not been studied in combination with rifampicin and are therefore not recommended (see Section 5 'Dosage and administration').
+While this information may suggest an increase in dose, doses of etoricoxib greater than those listed for each indication have not been studied in combination with rifampicin and are therefore not recommended (see section Dosage and method of administration).

-Antacids

-Antacids do not affect the pharmacokinetics of etoricoxib to a clinically relevant extent.
+Antacids: Antacids do not affect the pharmacokinetics of etoricoxib to a clinically relevant extent.